 This chapter is divided into three major sections.
 The first section briefly reviews the anatomy and function of the hip and its relation to the pelvis, lumbar spine, and knee.
 The second section describes common disorders of the hip and provides guidelines for conservative and postoperative management, expanding on the information and principles of management presented in Chapters 10, 11, 12, 13.
 The reader should be familiar with that material as well as the components of a comprehensive examination of the hip and pelvis before determining a diagnosis and establishing a therapeutic exercise program.
 The third section describes exercise interventions commonly used to meet the treatment goals for the hip region.

 Structure and Function of the Hip

 The pelvic girdle links the lower extremity to the trunk and plays a significant role in the function of the hip as well as the spinal joints.
 The proximal femur and the pelvis comprise the hip joint (Fig. 20.1).
 The unique characteristics of the pelvis and femur that affect hip function are reviewed in this section.
 The function of the pelvis with respect to spinal mechanics is described in greater detail in Chapter 14.

 Bones and joints of the pelvis and hip.

 The structure of the pelvis and femur are designed for weight bearing and transmitting proximally and distally generated forces through the hip joint.

 Each innominate bone of the pelvis is formed by the union of the ilium, ischium, and pubic bones and therefore is a structural unit.
-The right and left innominate bones articulate anteriorly with each other at the pubic symphysis and posteriorly with the sacrum at the two sacroiliac joints.93 Slight motion occurs at these three joints to help attenuate forces transmitted through the pelvic region, but the pelvis basically ...
+The right and left innominate bones articulate anteriorly with each other at the pubic symphysis and posteriorly with the sacrum at the two sacroiliac joints.93 Slight motion occurs at these three joints to help attenuate forces transmitted through the pelvic region, but ...